Olakunleniola/map_scrapper/README.md

 ## ⚠️ Important Notes

 1. **Rate Limiting**: The tool includes delays between requests to be respectful to Google's servers
-2. **Network Issues**: If WhatsApp verification fails, check your internet connection and DNS settings
-3. **Browser Automation**: Chrome will open automatically during scraping - don't close it
+2. **Browser Automation**: Chrome will open automatically during scraping - don't close it
-4. **Data Persistence**: WhatsApp verification results are appended, not overwritten

 ## 🐛 Troubleshooting